Home Equity Loan and HELOC Calculator

 1. Shop around.
 LendingTree studies show borrowers that compare rates with at least three different lenders save thousands in interest charges and closing costs.

 2. Have your documents ready.
-Once you choose your lender in Step 1, collect current paystubs, W-2s and bank statements.
+Once you choose your lender, gather your current paystubs, W-2s and bank statements.

 3. Get ready for the appraisal.
 Make improvements, clear out clutter and clean up the outside of your home so it looks nice for the home appraisal.